-- Attend school regularly and be punctual at all times - Wear the correct uniform with pride, and bring the correct equipment to all lessons e.g. pencil case, reading book, personal organizer in a school bag - Be polite and respectful at all times - Complete all work to the highest of standards both class work and homework - Respect the school environment and keep the school free from litter etc
+- Attend school regularly and be punctual at all times - Wear the correct uniform with pride, and bring the correct equipment to all lessons e.g. pencil case, reading book, personal organiser in a school bag - Be polite and respectful at all times - Complete all work to the highest of standards both class work and homework - Respect the school environment and keep the school free from litter etc

-I agree to this home/school contract and the school rules laid out in the information provided by the school.
+I agree to this home/school contract and the e school rules laid out in the information prov vided by the school.
+Parent/Carer(s): Student: Date: